circletk/obsidian-canvas-roots/docs/roadmap.md

 - Complex succession rules
 - Fantasy dynasties and corporate succession tracking
 - Geographic grouping and timeline support
+- Custom relationship types (see above) for non-familial connections
+- Fictional date systems (see above) for custom calendars and eras
+- Schema validation (see above) for property enforcement and consistency checks
+- Organization notes & hierarchy views (see above) for houses, guilds, and factions

 ### Family Statistics Dashboard